Destruction (2017)

-Destruction is a professional wrestling event promoted by New Japan Pro-Wrestling (NJPW) annually since 2007.
-In 2017, NJPW produced three events under the Destruction name; Destruction in Fukushima on September 10, Destruction in Hiroshima on September 16, and Destruction in Kobe on September 24.
-These were events fifteen to seventeen under the Destruction name.
+Destruction is a series of professional wrestling events promoted by New Japan Pro-Wrestling (NJPW) in 2017; Destruction in Fukushima on September 10, Destruction in Hiroshima on September 16, and Destruction in Kobe on September 24.
+Together, they were events fifteen to seventeen under the Destruction name.

 Production

 Background

 2017 was the second consecutive year in which NJPW held three events under the Destruction name.
 From 2007 to 2013, NJPW held one Destruction event per year, expanding to two shows in 2014 and 2015 and to three shows in 2016.

 The three shows aired live through NJPW's internet streaming service, NJPW World, with English commentary provided for the Hiroshima and Kobe events.